-Students are taught perspective and the basics of composition, then encouraged to develop their own personal styles.
+Students are taught perspective and the basics of composition and encouraged to develop their own personal styles.
 With guidance, beginners gain self-confidence while serious artists work to build portfolios.

-In this advanced course on the elements of musical structure, students are taught pitch, duration, intervals, and dynamics.
-An in-depth study of four-part harmony, form, and analysis is also included in the course.
+In this Advanced Placement course on the elements of musical structure, students are taught pitch, duration, intervals and dynamics.
+An in-depth study of four-part harmony, form and analysis is also included in the course.
 More challenging aspects of the course require students to master melodic and harmonic dictation as well as the ability to sing a melody at sight.

 Studio Art I

-As part of the Humanities curriculum, Studio Art I offers a unique learning experience focusing on exposure to historical and cultural traditions.
-This course introduces all fourth form (or sophomore) students to visual arts from around the world through cross-curricular lessons.
-While developing an appreciation for art and understanding of fundamental art principles, students work with a wide range of media including, but not limited to, graphite, paint, charcoal, mixed media, photography, and ceramics.
-Above all, this course focuses on creative problem solving, effective communication, and building visual awareness.
-(Half-credit course, required for forth form)
+As part of the humanities curriculum, Studio Art I offers a unique learning experience focusing on exposure to historical and cultural traditions.
+This course introduces Fourth Form students to visual arts from around the world through cross-curricular lessons.
+While developing an appreciation for art and understanding of fundamental art principles, students work with a wide range of media like graphite, paint, charcoal, mixed media, photography and ceramics.
+Above all, this course focuses on creative problem solving, effective communication and building visual awareness.

 Studio Art II